kubajznicek/AdaptBoard-keypad/documentation/development.md

 The following libraries are required for the AdaptBoard-keypad to work:

+- adafruit_display_text
+- adafruit_hid
 - adafruit_pixelbuf.mpy
 - neopixel.mpy
-- adafruit_hid

-program for displaying output from serial port
+program for displaying output from serial port:
 - Linux **screen** or **minicom**
 - Windows **PuTTY**